expinc/sunagent/docs/API_REFERENCE.md

 ### Append File

 Append some content to an existing file.
-The content size cannot exceed what is specified in configuration *CORE.FileUploadMaxBytes*.
+The content size cannot exceed what is specified in configuration *core.fileTransferSizeLimit*.

 Method: ```POST /file/append```